EeveelutionaryBiologist/Erebus/README.md

 # Erebus
-LLM locally managed persistent memory system
+LLM locally managed persistent memory system.

+This will be populated soon.